tommcdo/docs.influxdata.com/content/enterprise_influxdb/v1.7/administration/manage-entropy.md

 ---

 <dt>
 The procedures on this page assume that the [Anti-Entropy service](/enterprise_influxdb/v1.7/administration/anti-entropy) is disabled.
 </dt>

-In InfluxDB Enterprise clusters, data is written to two or more replica shards
+Data written to InfluxDB Enterprise clusters are written to one shard and then copied to other shards.
+Due to unexpected events, however, the copies can become inconsistent, that is having different data in each.

 - flapping
 - query results differ depending on shard